Open Data and Quantitative Techniques for Anthropology of Road Traffic: Detecting traffic patterns with simple methods

 \subsection{Changes in traffic infrastructure}

 Most of the highest-ranked counters have increased traffic in the summer.
 These counters are popular tourist spots in the mountains and near the sea.
 Score C highly ranked one interesting counter, which had a spike in the spring.
-Counter 626 is located at the Slovenian coast, specifically on the scenic between \emph{Koper} and \emph{Izola}.
+Counter 626 is located at the Slovenian coast, specifically on the scenic route between \emph{Koper} and \emph{Izola}.
 The route was built in 1837 and is locally known as \emph{Riva lunga} (Long coast).
 In March 2017, it was closed for traffic, but it was among the busiest ones before that.
-It was quite unfathomable why there would be so little traffic in the summer months considering its popular location, but, after a short search in the newspapers, we realized that on 5 June 2015, the tunnel \emph{Markovec} in the hinterland was finally opened\endnote{\href{https://www.rtvslo.si/slovenija/foto-gradnja-predora-markovec-je-trajala-predolgo/366795}{Building the \emph{Markovec} tunnel}}, which enabled the traffic to bypass the coastal road.
-Longitudinally, this shows important infrastructural changes relevant both for locals and tourists.
+Considering the route's popular location, it was unclear why there was so little traffic in the summer months.
+However, on 5 June 2015, the tunnel \emph{Markovec} in the hinterland was finally opened\endnote{\href{https://www.rtvslo.si/slovenija/foto-gradnja-predora-markovec-je-trajala-predolgo/366795}{Building the \emph{Markovec} tunnel}}, enabling the traffic to bypass the coastal road.
+Longitudinally, this shows significant infrastructural changes relevant both for locals and tourists.

-This was not the only case where the scores detected such anomalies.
+The scores detected anomalies elsewhere.
 Counter 307 between \emph{Zagorje} and \emph{Bevško} showed a strange increase in traffic in March.
-The location is not a popular tourist spot, nor was there any particular event happening at that time to draw the crowds.
+The location is not a popular tourist spot, nor was there any particular event happening to draw the crowds.
 The actual reason for the increase was the closure of the main road to \emph{Bevško} in March 2016 due to a landslide.
 The road was under reconstruction for the entire month\endnote{\href{https://www.dnevnik.si/1042732928}{\emph{Bevško} road closure}}.
 While this increase is not significant in the long term, it is still interesting to see how such contingencies change the landscape of traffic flows.

 It is not just the longer traffic shifts that we were able to detect.
 Even traffic accidents sometimes cause enough disturbance in the typical traffic to be highly ranked for anomalies and deviations.
 In normal circumstances, we would prefer to discount the days with traffic accidents.
 Fortunately, the Slovenian Police curate a complementary data set on traffic accidents\endnote{\href{https://podatki.gov.si/dataset/mnzpprometne-nesrece-od-leta-2009-dalje}{Traffic accidents data by the Slovenian Police}}, which can be usefully linked to the traffic data to mark the accidents.
 Open data are not only interesting to explore on their own.
 They can be further enhanced with additional data sets to create heterogeneous, rich data of public life.